 Sometimes called the Venice of the Alps, beautiful Annecy and its mountain surrounded lake is one of my favorite places to cycle (about 45 minutes from Geneva).
 It’s one of the most popular tourist sites in France.

-Sometimes, I will leave visitors to explore the historic sites and walk along the lake-front while I go off and cycle a mountain – and we then meet for lunch along side a little quaint canal.
+When friends visit us, we usually take them here.
+Sometimes, I will leave visitors to explore the historic sites and walk along the lake-front while I go off and cycle a mountain – and we then meet for lunch along side a quaint little canal.

-#1 – Le Semnoz – Classic route
+#1 – Le Semnoz – five ways up

 #2 – Lake Loop via Col de la Forclaz

-OK the first two are obvious.
+OK the first three are obvious.
 This may be a surprise.
 Not a well known climb.
 Most of this route is closed to cars and goes through a beautiful protected mountain valley.
 But to get to the top, you really need a hybrid or mountain bike as the route becomes a gravel road.
 Amazing ride.

 A fantastic loop that covers 3 small climbs and much of the start of stage 8 of the 2007 Tour de France.
-The route up to l’Epine in eiter direction is like a visit to a secret unknown valley.
+The route up to l’Epine in either direction is like a visit to a secret unknown valley.

 The Entire Route: 64.8 kms (40 miles); Ascent: 1,040 metres (3,400 feet)

-#5 Col des Contrebandiers
+#8 Col des Contrebandiers

 Smugglers Pass.
 This is a bit of a secret climb, unknown to most.
 It is certainly possible with a road bike but a pretty lousy surface – I would recommend a mountain bike.
 Doreen and I had intended to ride the cycle path, but the Annecy marathon was that day.
 So we went in the opposite direction and climbed.
 Surprise, up to the greatest cliff view overlooking the lake and town.